Genealogy: Assistance with Eastern Native American Genealogical Research.

 Many other people, especially those without official documentation with either governments have a much more difficult time putting together their Indigenous North American genealogy.
 This is true also for members of state recognized tribes (not part of the federal BIA) in the USA and many “mixed” groups such as non-status Métis, Melungeon and descendants of those whose ancestors avoided forced removals in the 19th century USA.

-The federal governments worked very hard to keep the numbers low for who were official Indians as this would allow for less government expense in taking land and providing compensation.
+The federal governments worked very hard to keep the numbers low for who were official Indians as fewer people needed to be paid compensation for land taken.
 Paul-René combines his skills from his anthropology and social science education with official genealogy databases such as those found at Ancestry and public record searches with connections to historic narratives such as oral traditions.
 Assisting families and individuals to develop group histories and document what they have for the future is part of this consultation.
-The federal and state recognition process for groups attempting to gain official status requires this and Paul-René will help here.
+The federal and state recognition process for groups attempting to gain official status requires this and Paul-René will help.
 Also, individuals and families may simply want to know more about their ancestors, this help is available also.
-Type your paragraph here.
+Send an email to email@example.com.